convert-cart/woocommerce-plugin/readme.txt

 == Changelog ==

-= 1.1.1
- * Fix - Dont display convertcart script, if client id is not entered in backend.

 = 1.1.2
  * Tweak - Added image, url to cartViewed & checkoutViewed events.
  * Tweak - Removed sale_price and final_price from productViewed event.